Pancreatic stellate cell

-Pancreatic stellate cells (PaSCs) are classified as myofibroblast-like cells that are located in exocrine regions of the pancreas.
+Pancreatic stellate cells (PaSCs) are myofibroblast-like cells that are located in exocrine regions of the pancreas.
+These normally inactive cells get activated in situations such as tissue damage, after which they multiply, move to site of damage, and help promote tissue repair and healing.
+However, prolonged activation can also lead to the formation of scar tissue and fibrosis, and so they have been implicated in playing a role in diseases like chronic pancreatitis and pancreatic cancer.

 PaSCs are mediated by paracrine and autocrine stimuli and share similarities with the hepatic stellate cell.
 Pancreatic stellate cell activation and expression of matrix molecules constitute the complex process that induces pancreatic fibrosis.
 Synthesis, deposition, maturation and remodeling of the fibrous connective tissue can be protective, however when persistent it impedes regular pancreatic function.

 Structure

 PaSCs are located within the peri-acinar spaces of the pancreas and extrude long cytoplasmic processes that surround the base of the acinus.
 PaSCs compose 4% of the total cell mass in the gland.
 Stellate cells derive their name from their star shape and are located in other organs such as the kidney and lungs.
 The cells are located in periductal and perivascular regions of the pancreas and contain vitamin A lipid droplets in their cytoplasm.
 PaSCs engage in disease pathogenesis by transforming from a quiescent state into an activated state, which is also known as a “myofibroblastic” state.

 PaSCs express the intermediate filament proteins desmin and glial fibrillary acidic protein.
 The expression of a diverse range of intermediate filament proteins enables the PaSC to harbour contractile abilities.
 Cellular extensions also enable the cells to sense their environment.
 Following inflammation or injury to the pancreas, quiescent PaSCs are activated to myofibroblast-like cells, which express α-smooth muscle actin.
 Several morphological changes take place including nuclear enlargement and increased growth of the endoplasmic reticulum network.
 The activated PaSCs then grow in number, migrate and secrete extracellular matrix components such as type I collagen, chemokines and cytokines.